 - advocacy & support for victims of unjust decisions

 Joseph O’Neil was appointed in 1986 and carried on the work directions set by Fr Peter Travers until 1988 when Michael Flannery was appointed Director.

-Dale West took up the leadership in 1989 and still holds the position, having grown the agency from 18 full time equivalent staff to 520 staff offering 80 services from 30 sites.
+Dale West took up the leadership in 1989.
+He retired in early 2021 as Centacare’s longest-serving director, having grown the agency from 18 full time equivalent staff to 520 staff offering 72 services from 34 sites.